top of page

 Network Vision: 'Seeing' in Terms of 'Relational Phenomena'

-Since complex system networks manifest self-ordering and agentic self-assertion that are emergent properties of their synergistic interdependent feedback flows, meaning those properties cannot be predicted or explained in reference to the material parts of the system nor its preceding history, then the 'behavioral whole' of such systems is a 'relational phenomena.'
-Self-organization and agentic purposefulness are 'of network relationships.
+A network centered perspective is essential to appreciate the implications of systems science and the behaviors of agentic systems.
+That includes the ability to differentiate when systems are being directed by deterministic factors versus emergent ones.
+Complex system networks manifest self-ordering and agentic self-assertion that are emergent properties of their synergistic interdependent feedback flows.
+That means meaning those properties cannot be predicted or explained in reference to the material parts of the system, nor its preceding history.
+Thus, the 'behavioral whole' of such systems is an interdependent 'relational phenomena.'
+Self-organization and agentic purposefulness are 'of 'network relationships -- these system properties emerge from the relational 'betwixt and between' of network feedback flows.

+To facilitate awareness of these conditions for emergence, we need to differentiate them from more familiar deterministic ones.
 The science of networks provides a basis to conceive most all phenomena as having properties manifesting from networked relationships.
 If we adopt an attitude of 'network vision,' we can approach things and events as 'the relationships among the parts.'
-Examining those relationships from a bi-dynamical perspective, we might be able to specify which are causally deterministic or emergent, or both.
+Examining those relationships from a bi-dynamical perspective, we might be able to specify which are causally deterministic or versus emergent, or both.
+Directly perceiving deterministic relationships is more accessible to our senses as well as more readily conceived in terms of sequences of proportionally consistent actions and reactions.
+However, literally seeing the relational fields is of concurrently interacting, recursively interdependent complex system networks is rarely possible.
+Thus, 'network vision' requires schematic and symbolic representations to render dynamic networks more tangible to our understanding -- it requires imagination.

 The Archetypal Network Characterization of Agentic Systems and Their Self-Asserting Behaviors

 Because agentic systems are dynamically unpredictable (or, not mechanistic), it is not possible to know 'what they will do next' with any certainty.
 How then are we to have insight into their behaviors so we can act adaptively in response to theirs?
-If we cannot predict future behaviors confidently from past ones, then we can only gather references to form some expectations of how a system might behave relative to past behaviors and their apparent purposefulness -- what they did and for what seeming purposes.
+If we cannot predict future behaviors confidently from past ones, then we can only gather references to form some expectations of how a system might behave relative to its internal and external relationships of origin and interdependencies.
+Those associations can inform us of past behaviors and their apparent purposefulness --how systems behaved in the past and for what seeming purposes.

 That approach can be understood as 'constellating' networked references to pose the 'archetypal character' of an agentic system self-assertion.
 We can call this approach to understanding agentic systems as 'archetypal network characterization' of internal and external system relationships.
-It is a cognitive effort we all do reflexively but must be formally promoted if we are to have a more realistic worldview.
+It is a cognitive effort we all do reflexively, but it must be formally promoted if we are to have a more realistic worldview.
+Otherwise, we will always revert automatically to a mechanistic mode of interpretating emergent ordering and agentic systems.

 The World as it Appears ...
 Now